 As Cyber Monday approaches, ramp up your digital advertising strategies to reach highly interested audiences throughout the weekend.
 Be ready to increase bids 2-4x higher than current bids on reliable keywords and targeting tactics that have strong conversion rates.
 Keep an eye on your click-through rate (CTR) and turn off any lower-performing ads to keep your costs as low as possible leading up to Cyber Monday.

 Cheatsheet: the industry average CTR is 0.07.
 Anything higher than this is a great number.
 If it’s below, try playing around with different creatives or messaging.

 It’s obvious: Retargeting is king

-Retargeting is a tool designed to help reach the 98% of consumers who don’t convert (buy, sign up, download, etc.) right away.
+Retargeting is a tool designed to help reach the 98% of consumers who don’t convert (buy, sign up, download, etc.) right away on Cyber Monday.
 By placing the Choozle Smart Container Tag on your website, you’re able to retarget consumers in your digital advertising who have reached certain pages on your website, AKA conversion events.
 Set up events in your campaigns that retarget those, for example, who have reached the shopping cart or “thank you for your purchase” page over the weekend to encourage further conversions and/or increased brand loyalty.

 Some ideas for your Retargeting Tuesday offers: a limited-time complimentary workbook, gift card with purchase, free month of online service, shopping incentive in December for a November purchase, etc. Don’t forget to keep this trend going after Cyber Monday, and all the way through the end of the year – just because the holidays are over doesn’t mean everyone is done shopping!